Digital-Data-Co/forge-docs/src/user-guide/repositories.md

 * If any file processing results in an error, the installation process stops and returns the error
 * The same requirements.yml file in the root directories (**<playbook_dir>/requirements.yml** and **<repo_path>/requirements.yml**) is processed twice - once for roles and once for collections

-Semaphore will attempt to process all these locations regardless of whether previous locations were found or successfully processed, except in the case of errors.
+Forge will attempt to process all these locations regardless of whether previous locations were found or successfully processed, except in the case of errors.